Appearance

 dbr.no_data

 You can define a placeholder for queries that return no data.
-The default behavior is that myDBR outputs the query header without any rows, and in the case of a chart, it will create a placeholder chart element.
-With the dbr.no_data command, you can display your own message instead.
+By default, myDBR outputs the query header without any rows, and for charts, it creates a placeholder chart element.
+Use the dbr.no_data command to display a custom message instead.

 select 'dbr.no_data', "No films were found", 'comment';